-Climate change is doom and gloom and law-making on a worldwide scale is a slow and arduous process with an unsure outcome.
-However, with the clearing up of skies, lands and seas we have seen as a side effect of corona shutdown this Day of the Earth 2020 carries a message of hope – all the more so as, here on the Balearic Island, a quiet revolution seems to be underway.
+Climate change looks all doom and gloom and law-making on a worldwide scale.
+The negotiations toward agreement in how to plan for a changing world are a slow and arduous process with an unsure outcome.
+However, with the clearing up of skies, lands and seas we have seen as a side effect of corona shutdown this Day of the Earth 2021 carries a message of hope – all the more so as, here on the Balearic Island, a quiet revolution seems to be underway.

-A Spanish province -the Balearic Islands of Mallorca, Ibiza, Menorca and Formentera - operate as an autonomous community.
+A Spanish province -the Balearic Islands of Mallorca, Ibiza, Menorca, Cabrera and Formentera - operate as an autonomous community.
 Like other islands, they are especially vulnerable to climate change.
 But their government has devised a way to use the islands’ insularity to advantage

 Solar panels #